batiste/meta-parser-generator/README.md

   'START': [
     // necessary to accept the firt line to not be a newline ['GLOBAL_STATEMENT', 'GLOBAL_STATEMENTS*', 'EOS'], // EOS is the End Of Stream token, added automatically by the tokenizer
-    ['GLOBAL_STATEMENTS*', 'EOS'],
+    // * is the repeating modifier.
+Better to use this than recursion as it does not use the call stack ['GLOBAL_STATEMENTS*', 'EOS'],
   ],
   'GLOBAL_STATEMENTS': [